 About Sean Holshouser

-Sean Holshouser, age 19, has already had numerous and varied performance opportunities; both as a vocal soloist and an actor.
+Sean Holshouser, age 23, has already had numerous and varied performance opportunities; both as a vocal soloist and an actor.
 With the Houston Symphony, he performed over ten times as a boy soprano soloist.
-He participated in the 2010 Open House concert, sang the solo, "Walking in the Air" with a screening of the short ﬁlm The Snowman, and performed as a soloist for the many Christmas Pops concerts for 2010.
-One of his most memorable experiences was singing the boy soprano solo "In Dreams" at the end of a screening of the movie "The Lord of the Rings: The Fellowship of the Ring", featuring Howard Shore's leading concert performers, soprano Kaitlyn Lusk and conductor Ludwig Wicki; they were joined by the Houston Symphony, the Houston Symphony Chorus, and the Houston Children’s Chorus.
+He participated in the 2010 Open House concert, sang the solo, "Walking in the Air" with a screening of the short ﬁlm The Snowman, and performed as a soloist for the Very Merry Pops concerts for 2010.
+One of his most memorable experiences was singing the boy soprano solo "In Dreams" at the end of a screening of the movie "The Lord of the Rings: The Fellowship of the Ring" alongside the Symphony, the Houston Symphony Chorus and the Houston Children’s Chorus.

 Post-voice change, Sean has performed with the likes of the Grand Teton Music Festival, the Alley Theatre and the Houston Grand Opera.
 He was the 1st Prize scholarship winner of HGO’s Bauer Family High School Voice Studio in 2019, prior to beginning college at the University of Houston’s Moores School of Music.
 There, he has performed in Philip Glass’ opera “La Belle et La Bête” (La Bête/Avenant), and in “Die Fledermaus” (Dr. Falke).